Best Practices for Shipping Samples and Libraries for Next Generation Sequencing

 In a thermostable box where the Styrofoam is at least 1.5 inches thick, 3-4 kg of dry ice should last for at least 48 hours.

-Use the fastest available courier, e.g. FedEx, UPS, DHL or USPS.
+Use the fastest available courier, e.g. FedEx, UPS, DHL or USPS with a tracking number.
 The carrier may ask that you fill out a commercial invoice.
 Label your contents as ‘non-hazardous research sample’.
 Label the box as ‘temperature sensitive, keep frozen’.
 Send the service provider a tracking number so they know when to expect your package.

 Using these recommendations will completely ensure you’re properly shipping raw, extracted nucleic acid, tissue or libraries.
 If you’re looking to find and compare sequencing and library preparation quotes between service providers, use Genohub’s NGS search interface.
 Once you’ve narrowed down the quotation you’d like to move forward with, your project is confirmed and detailed shipping instructions and conditions are displayed.